 The waiting period can take several days, weeks, months or years.
 It is not something that one can predict.
 If you are from out-of-town, you will be asked to live within the Houston area once you are placed on the waiting list.
 The transplant coordinator must be able to locate you 24 hours a day, and you must be able to reach the hospital within three hours of the time that the donor kidney becomes available.

-Determining wait list status
+Determining waitlist status

 Changes in a patient’s UNOS status are made by the transplant service based on the patient’s clinical condition.
 If the patient’s medical condition changes, the UNOS status is reassessed and updated.
-Hearts are allocated to children based on blood types, body size and then to the child with the longest wait time and the highest priority status.
+Kidneys are allocated to children based on blood types, body size and then to the child with the longest wait time and the highest priority status.